dax8it/ATJIUJITSU-REAL-NEW/content/blog/kids-bjj-summer-camp-2023.md

 ---
 templateKey: blog-post
-title: Kids BJJ Summer Camp 2023
+title: 2023-jiu-jitsu-summer-camp-kids-activities
 order: 3
 date: 2023-07-11T19:39:08.339Z
-description: Register your child now for our 2023 bjj summer camp!
+description: Enroll your child in our 2023 Jiu-Jitsu Summer Camp for a blend of Martial Arts, Fitness, and Mental Toughness.
+Suitable for kids ages 5-14.
 thumbnail: /img/dsc07916.jpg
 home: true
 tags: